Adding 1/4 to 1/2 teaspoon of salt per liter of water may help maintain electrolyte balance during fasting, but personal needs vary.

 |---|---|---|

-While sodium needs direct supplementation during fasting via salted water or broth, other electrolytes are typically maintained through diet outside fasting windows.
+While sodium may need direct attention during fasting through salted water or a clinician-approved electrolyte drink, other electrolytes are typically maintained through a balanced diet outside fasting windows.
+Potassium supplements deserve extra caution because too much potassium can be dangerous, especially for people with kidney disease or certain medications.

 The Best Practices for Adding Salt to Water When Fasting